-I’m not zaibatsu but I’m a very active user at the 3 above mentioned communities:
+I’m not a famous influencer but I’m an active user at the below mentioned communities:

-While I am not trying “to leverage traffic” directly from these communities most of the time I benefit from these is several ways:
+While I am not trying “to leverage traffic” directly from these communities most of the time I benefit from these in several ways:

-- Direct contact to clients, some approach me, others look me up
+- connections to clients, some approach me, others look me up

-- Entertainment – I feel better afterwards when I take a break to pin
+- inspiration – I feel better afterwards when I take a break to pin

-- I’m famous – this is no joke, people from all over the world know me
+- global reach – this is no joke, people from all over the world know me

 To make sense social media need to work both ways.
 It needs to work for the site and you too.